 x.1.6 Potential Requirements

-Consistent data rate that is high enough to support the chosen media is needed.
+The 3GPP system shall provide a consistent data rate that is high enough to support the chosen media:

-For internet browsing and general information at least 0.5Mb/sec
+For internet browsing and general information at least [0.5Mb/sec]

-For high quality music streaming at least 1Mb/sec
+For high quality music streaming at least [1Mb/sec]

-For standard quality video streaming at least 5Mb/sec
+For standard quality video streaming at least [5Mb/sec]

-For high quality (up to UHD) video streaming at least 15 Mb/sec
+For high quality (up to UHD) video streaming at least [15 Mb/sec]

-Low latency is not critical for media streaming, a latency of no more than 100ms for internet browsing should be provided.
+Low latency is not critical for media streaming, however, a latency of no more than [100ms] for internet browsing shall be provided.

-High reliability and good coverage along major and minor highways is essential.

-Ability to deliver the required connection quality up to 200km/hr.
+The 3GPP system shall be able to deliver the required connection quality up to 200km/hr.

-High capacity is needed especially on busy highways and for traffic jams where potentially a lot of vehicles will share the same coverage.
+The 3GPP system shall be capable of providing the required connection quality in densely populated roads where up to [2000] vehicles in a given service area [1km2] will be accessing data.
+The vehicles could be moving at speeds ranging from 0km/h (e.g. in a traffic jam) to 200km/h.